-The northern red legged frogs have smooth skin covered in small black bumps.
+The northern red-legged frogs have smooth skin covered in small black bumps.
 It is rather small, with males reaching up to 7 cm in length and females may reach up to 10 cm or more.
-They are a reddish brown in color.
-They are an indigenous frog of the southern B.C.
-Coastal Region.
+They are reddish-brown in color.
+They are an indigenous frog of the pacific northwest.

 The eyes are a gold color and appear mostly covered by the eyelids when the frog is viewed from above.

-Northern red legged frogs thrive in the cool temperatures of the southern coastal forests.
+Northern red-legged frogs thrive in the cool temperatures of the Pacific Northwest forests.
 They prefer to live in forest wetlands, breeding in shallow ponds and streams that are well shaded.
 Adult frogs spend much of their time on land.
 They will often take shelter under logs to stay cool and damp.

 This frog has a limited range in B.C., being found only in the southwestern part of the Province along the mainland coast, Vancouver Island and on some of the smaller coastal Islands.